How to Prevent Dumping Syndrome After Gastric Bypass Surgery

 Learn to prepare your meals by grilling, broiling, and baking as opposed to frying.

 We already mentioned adding fiber supplements to your diet, but it bears repeating to drive home the fact that increasing your fiber intake can significantly improve your ability to digest food.

 Speak to your bariatric surgeon to learn which fiber-rich foods and supplements you should add to your diet.

 8. Keep away from foods that are extremely hot or extremely cold

 Temperature can act as a trigger to dumping syndrome.
-Eating warm meals are the safest bet.
+Eating warm meals is the safest bet.

 Olde Del Mar Surgical is Here to Help